 We are currently in a pandemic due to the COVID-19 virus that has an estimated death rate of around 1-3 percent.
 While this situation is garnering paramount attention, there are many other viruses going around that can cause respiratory infections and that can also be deadly.
 Risk factors for serious symptoms of COVID-19 include age and underlying health conditions.
 One risk factor for all respiratory infections is a moldy environment.
 That is why reducing mold-friendly environments can reduce respiratory infections.

 Mold needs three things to thrive: moisture, heat, and food.
 In most buildings, there is heat and food (wood and drywall), but moisture is the final piece to the puzzle.
 That is why old buildings with cracked foundations or poor ventilation are the usual suspects when it comes to mold.
-Once mold is prevalent in a building, it spreads via air systems, and spores can contaminate the entire building.
-This puts everyone in building such as dorms, apartments, and hospitals.
+Pipes with poor water flow are also susceptible to mold.
+If you have moldy pipes, then you would have to get them thoroughly cleaned.
+However, if they are beyond cleaning, then the only option would be to get them replaced from a reliable service that provides plumbing installation in Ballard, WA, or wherever you reside.
+It is prudent to do it quickly, because once the mold is prevalent in a building, it spreads via air systems, and spores can contaminate the entire building.
+This puts everyone in building such as dorms, apartments, and hospitals at risk.

 The first thing to do if you have a mold problem is to locate the source of the moisture.
 This must be fixed before you can tackle the job of mold removal.
 Otherwise, your problem will recur.
 Common places for moisture to occur are in attics, around plumbing, and in basements or foundations.
 In an attic, the most likely problem is poor ventilation, and you may have to install proper vents in your roof or gable.
 Foundation problems may require venting also if you have a crawlspace, or it could require cement repair.
 Sometimes, it’s a simple plumbing fix that is needed to get the moisture to quit.